pallets/click/docs/parameters.rst

     BASED_INT = BasedIntParamType()

-As you can see a subclass needs to implement the :meth:`ParamType.convert` method and optionally provide the :attr:`ParamType.name` attribute.
+As you can see, a subclass needs to implement the :meth:`ParamType.convert` method and optionally provide the :attr:`ParamType.name` attribute.
 The latter can be used for documentation purposes.